venkataravuri/ai-ml-notes/docs/nn/cnn.md

 The kernel animation for sharpening the image is shown below,
 <img src="https://miro.medium.com/v2/resize:fit:780/1*Eai425FYQQSNOaahTXqtgg.gif" height="40%" width="40%" />

+In CNNs, a feature map is the output of a convolutional layer representing specific features in the input image or feature map.

 #### Variants of The Convolution Operation